dram/smlnj-mirror/dev-notes/cfg-semantics.md

     * `RAW_UPDATE (kind, sz)` -- spill-record update.
 The second argument to this operator will be an integer index that is scaled by the element size to compute the address.
-Note that this operation is also used to write ML values into a spill record, in which case the kind field is the native integer type.
+Note that this operation is also used to write ML values into a spill record, in which case the kind field is the native integer type (even though the values being written may be pointers).

-    * `RAW_STORE (kind, int)`
+    * `RAW_STORE (kind, int)` -- indexed store of raw numeric values, which is used to initialize data being passed to **C** functions.
+There are three arguments, the base address, a byte offset, and the value to store. <br/>
+      **NOTE:** unlike the `RAW_UPDATE` function, the index is **not** scaled when computing the store address.

     * `SET_HDLR` -- sets the exception-handler register